Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling

 \subsection{Gradient Analysis}

 To gain a deeper mechanistic understanding of the RCPO framework, we analyze the gradient structure of its loss functions.
-We focus here on the gradient of the \textsc{Mallows-RMJ-PO-Top}-$k$ objective as a representative example.
-Full derivations and gradient expressions for other cases are deferred to \cref{append:gradient}.
+We focus here on the gradient of the Mallows-RMJ-PO-Top-k objective as a representative example.
+Full derivations and gradient expressions for other settings are deferred to \cref{append:gradient}.
 The gradient with respect to model parameters $\theta$ is given by: {

 }

 where the expectation is taken over ranked choice triples $(x, S, \mu^k) \sim \mathcal{D}$.
 Intuitively, this gradient update increases the likelihood of higher-ranked responses while decreasing that of lower-ranked ones.
 The magnitude of the update is amplified when: (i) the prompt context exhibits low dispersion (i.e., more confident preferences); (ii) the response occurs in a higher-ranked position; and (iii) the reward estimates are close, indicating a more informative comparison.
 As such, these properties drive the model to sharpen distinctions near the top of the ranking and better align its outputs with fine-grained preference structures.